flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 top.
 With storage, the OS starts with disks and memory and creates the filesystem as a virtual storage resource on top.
 Databases like Postgres use the filesystem to create another virtual storage resource to handle use cases not met by the filesystem.
-Recently we've even seen databases like Datomic use other databases like Cassandra or DynamoDB as their storage layer.
+Datomic uses other databases like Cassandra or DynamoDB as its storage layer.
 Browsers create their own virtual environments and introduce new resources like local storage and cookies.

 For computation, the OS introduces processes and threads as virtual resources representing and organizing program execution.
 Erlang